Shreeramghimire/Salmon-Statistics/second_part.md

 ### The One-Liner to Memorize

-> *"In a case-control study, we fix the number of cases and controls, so we can't calculate risk—only odds.
+> *"In a case-control study, we fix the number of cases and controls, so we can't calculate risk only odds.
 When sample sizes are small, the Normal approximation fails, so we must use exact inference (Fisher's Exact Test) based on the Hypergeometric distribution to get honest p-values and confidence intervals."*

 ## Matched Case-Control Studies and McNemar's Test